 Maitre d's Station & Lobby

-The maître' d's station will be located within the lobby, which was the covered exterior walkway between Club 33 and the large storage room above The French Market.
+The maître' d's station will be located within the lobby, which was the covered exterior walkway between the original club and the large storage room above The French Market.
 This entire area will be enclosed and decorated beautifully within, featuring a custom chandelier, stained glass and period appropriate pieces.
 Many of the current historic pieces within the club will be retained and utilized once again.

-The hallway leading from the maitre d's station into the Main Dining Room will be widened slightly and adorned with beautiful hand painted murals.
+The hallway leading from the maitre' d's station into the Main Dining Room will be widened slightly and adorned with beautiful hand painted murals.
 The beautiful murals are being hand painted by select Disney artists and you may rest assured, they are truly stunning.
-Many one of a kind works will adorn the club, making Club 33 not only a delight for taste and olfactory senses, but also of site and tactile splendor.
+Many one of a kind works will adorn the club, making it not only a delight for taste and olfactory senses, but also of site and tactile splendor.

 Executive Chef & Kitchen

-Bringing a new perspective and flavor sensation to Club 33, we are pleased to extend our most sincere welcome to Disneyland Executive Chef Andrew Sutton.
-Designing a menu with a distinctly New Orleans flair, Chef Marcel is very excited to present his highly creative offerings.
-Utilizing a cavalcade of both traditional recipes and contemporary fusion, Club 33 members and their guests are in for a rare treat.
+Bringing a new perspective and flavor sensation, we are quite sure that members are pleased to extend a most sincere welcome to Executive Chef Andrew Sutton.
+Designing a menu with a distinctly New Orleans flair, Chef Andrew is very excited to present his highly creative offerings.
+Utilizing a cavalcade of both traditional recipes and contemporary fusion, members and their guests are in for a rare treat.